 ‘That’ll be these,’ said Seymour brightly, lifting down a bundle of dirty yellow candles from a rough-wood shelf.
 ‘Tallow – amazingly cheap but criminally smelly.
 I’m rather used to it now.
 Don’t know what I’d do without the stuff.
 Sit in the dark, I suppose.’

-‘A proper home from home,’ said Levi, clearly impressed by what he saw.
+‘A proper home from home,’ he said, clearly impressed by what he saw.

 ‘Aye,’ replied Seymour, nodding slightly in satisfaction.
 ‘It’s a bit rough, maybe, but it’s comfortable.’